Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Query-Restricted Adversaries

 \section{Query-Restricted Adversaries}

-In this section we develop a general theory of the privacy characteristics of adversarial adaptive mechanism when the queries the adversary may issue are restricted.
-This will lead directly to a theory of natural filters as we will see in \S\ref{sec:natural_filter_characterization}.
+In this section we develop a general theory of the privacy characteristics of an adversarial adaptive mechanism when the queries the adversary may issue are restricted.
+This will lead directly to a theory of natural filters as we will see in \S\ref{sec:natural_filter}.
+For simplicity, we will assume throughout that an adversary may always ``pass'' its turn by issuing a query with no privacy loss.
+We will consider adversaries that issue finitely many queries as well as adversaries that issue a countable sequence of queries.
+We will abuse notation somewhat by writing such things as $M_1 \otimes \dots \otimes M_\infty$ to denote the countable extension of the prefixes $M_1 \otimes \dots \otimes M_t$ as $t \to \infty$.